BVsebastian/member_support_agent_langchain/docs/MemberSupportAgent_Architecture.md

 4. **Result Integration**: Tool results integrated into final response
 5. **Memory Update**: Conversation history updated with new interaction

+- The ChatWindow component is now complete, matches the reference UI, and is fully styled and responsive.

+# In the UI Architecture Reference section, add:

+- ChatWindow: Complete, centered, styled per reference, with correct icons, colors, and font sizes.

 ```

 ```